lyokha/nginx-haskell-module/README.md

       loaded with *dlopen()* in every nginx worker process.
     + Nginx strings are passed to haskell exported functions as strings with lengths, no extra allocations are needed.
+    + *Template Haskell* makes it possible to read files into the haskell code during *ghc* compilation time (see section [Static files contents in HTTP responses](#Static-files-contents-in-HTTP-responses)).

 - Pitfalls